makrai/notes/qui22-core-human-value-dataset.md

     based on value-defined keyword searching
   * Amazon Mechanical Turk workers: how the provided scenarios will affect one’s value
-  * based on the assumption that values underlie our attitudes; they are the guideline by which we evaluate things
+  * based on the assumption that values underlie our attitudes
+    * ie they are the guideline by which we evaluate things
   * Workers assess behaviors/events positively if they promote or protect the attainment of the goals we value.
 Behaviors/events are evaluated negatively if they hinder or threaten the attainment of these valued goals